po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Float is actually a very special data type with a little bit different syntax.

-The errorWe should be using the data type double in this case, as the error suggests.
+The error we receive in the console is due to the data type mismatch in the operation.
+Reading the message not only points out the mistake, but also offers a solution-to use the `double` data type.

-When trying to use the Math library, double usage is explicitly stated in the parameters, as you can see in the following code example:
+When trying to use the Math library, `double` usage is explicitly stated in the parameters, as you can see in the following code example:

 ```c#
 double side = 3.14;